Who lives in Antarctica?

 This term we will be writing a description (of Antarctica as a setting) and writing a biography (to inform) of Ernest Shackleton.

 This term, your child will receive two different lists of spelling words drawn from a variety of sources, including common exception words and the National Curriculum.
 The lists will form the basis of the work for approximately three weeks each.
 There will not be a traditional weekly spelling test – instead success will be determined in the final piece of writing.
 Feel free to test your child at home on the spelling words.

 Children will be given opportunities to develop their reading as part of their English lessons.
-In class, our book study will be ‘Stig of the Dump’ by Clive King.
+This will include a focus on fluency.
+In class, our book study will be ‘The Last Bear’ by Hannah Gold.